 P.S.
 184 Flushing Manor

-PS 184 reminded us a bit of Lake Wobegon, humorist Garrison Keillor's fictitious Minnesota town, where "the women are strong, the men are good-looking, and all the children are above average."
-Tucked away in the middle class neighborhood of Whitestone, PS 184's students are bright, high-scoring on exams, and active in student government.
-Parents are very involved, flocking to the school to run activities ranging from a PTA family fun night at a local bookstore to Halloween parties, movie nights, winter fairs, and elaborate graduation events.
+Tucked away in the middle class neighborhood of Whitestone, PS 184's students are high-scoring on exams and active in student government.
+Parents are very involved, flocking to the school to run activities, including movie nights, winter fairs and elaborate graduation events.

 Principal Anna Dimilta took the helm at PS 184 when longtime principal Dora Pantelis retired during the 2013-2014 school year.
 Dimilta had previously worked as the Assistant Principal at PS 184.

 Teachers at PS 184 are experienced, with many having been teachers for fifteen years or more, according to Department of Education reports, and they give overwhelmingly positive feedback on school surveys.

 All students at PS 184 take visual arts and dance plus drama and music on a rotating basis.
 Fifth graders participate in the Dancing Classrooms program, where they learn ballroom dancing.